DReichLab/cTools/README.md

 outputformat:     eigenstrat
 maxchrom:         22
 ```
-This is very similar to the parameter file for convertf which most of you will
-have used.  indivname should be a .ind file (Reich lab format).
+indivname should be a .ind file (Reich lab format).
 Any .snp file
 is OK here, it needn't be output from cascertain.
+In "sample parameter_file2", D1, D2 and S2 are symbols to replace long strings.
+For example, here D1 = D2 = /home/np29/biology/cteam/mixdir; S2 = sc.

 A full parameter list of the parameter_file: